Suyog7130/suyog7130.github.io/content/posts/2025-03-18-using-ssh-remote-access.md

 client_loop: send disconnect: Broken pipe
 ```

 - Some servers require connection ported by a supported VPN service.
-So, the ssh connection request won't work if the VPN is not swited on prior to making the request.
+So, the ssh connection request won't work if the VPN is not switched on prior to making the request.

 - The computer accessing the remote server should have the same public key as the one originally submitted/added to the remote server.
 Otherwise, the ssh connection request won't work.